arenaxr/arena-docs/ismar-contest.md

 ### Requirements
 For the best ARENA performance, you need a couple of things:
-- **Chrome or Edge Web Browser** (FireFox also works, but sometimes FireFox doesn’t send video)
+- **Browser** (we have tested ARENA with recent Chrome and FireFox)
-- No ad blockers (some blockers are okay, others cause issues)
+- No ad blockers/privacy extensions (sorry, we are working on it; some are known to cause issues)
 - **Headphones highly recommended**.
 They provide directional sound and stop echo.
 Please stay on mute when not speaking if you don’t have headphones.
 - A fast, recent machine to handle all the processing and 3D graphics is also **highly recommended**